scala/docs.scala-lang/_overviews/toolkit/upickle-deserialize.md

 {% include markdown.html path="_markdown/install-upickle.md" %}

-## Parsing vs Deserialization
+## Parsing vs. deserialization

-Parsing with uJson only checks the JSON structure but it does not validate any of the names and types of the fields automatically.
+Parsing with uJson only accepts valid JSON, but it does not validate that the names and types of fields are as expected.
-We have to do it by hand.

-In comparision, deserialization with uPickle can validate the names and types of the fields in one pass, by transforming a JSON string to some user-specified Scala data type.
+Deserialization, on the other hand, transforms a JSON string to some user-specified Scala data type, if required fields are present and have the correct types.

-In this tutorial, we show how to deserialize to a `Map`, and then to a custom `case class`.
+In this tutorial, we show how to deserialize to a `Map` and also to a custom `case class`.

-## Deserializing JSON to a Map
+## Deserializing JSON to a `Map`

-Given a type `T`, uPickle can deserialize JSON to a `Map[String, T]`, checking that all fields conform to `T`.
+For a type `T`, uPickle can deserialize JSON to a `Map[String, T]`, checking that all fields conform to `T`.

 We can for instance, deserialize to a `Map[String, List[Int]]`: